French Mortgage Factsheet and FAQ

 Currency Fluctuations

 What are the main currency and FX considerations when buying property in France?
-Your mortgage payments will be in euros, creating currency risk if your income or savings are in another currency (e.g., USD or GBP).
-Exchange rates significantly impact your effective repayment cost over a long-term loan.
+Mortgage payments are in euros, creating currency risk if your income or savings are in another currency.
+For more detail, see currency considerations for French mortgages.

 Renting Out the Property